xiaoxiaoliu10/Agent-First-Organization/docs/docs/Integration/Hubspot.md

 * Detect whether the customer is the existing one using `email`:

   ![find_contact_step_1.png](find_contact_step_1.png)
-* If the user is not a existing customer, `USER_NOT_FOUND_ERROR` will be returned.
+* If the user is not an existing customer, `USER_NOT_FOUND_ERROR` will be returned.
 If the user is the existing customer, the response of search_api is shown below.
 The structure of a contact is demonstrated inside the `results` field.
   ```
   {'paging': None,